#14 Dutch Israeli Mini-Symposium on Rapid and Accurate Viral Detection and Monitoring in Wastewater (07 Dec)

-- Jasper van Mastrigt, Netherlands Embassy in Israel
+- Jasper van Mastrigt, First Secretary Water & Climate, Netherlands Embassy in Israel

 16:05-16:20 Applied wastewater surveillance for SARS CoV2 in Israel, Dr. Itay Bar Or, National Center for Environmental Virology - Head, Laboratory of Environmental Virology, Public Health Services, Israel Ministry of Health, Israel